Addressing ADHD Perfectionism And Anxiety And Their Impacts On Mental Health

 What is ADHD perfectionism?

-ADHD perfectionism often occurs when individuals living with ADHD create unreasonable and, in some cases, impossible standards.
+ADHD perfectionism is when individuals living with ADHD hold themselves to unreasonable and, in some cases, impossible standards.
 These standards may be placed on oneself in general or applied to the completion of a specific project.
+Examples could include not allowing room for making mistakes, engaging in negative self-talk and high self-criticism, and engaging in all-or-nothing thinking around achievement.
+While anyone can experience perfectionistic tendencies, there may be a unique link between ADHD behaviors and perfectionism.

-While striving for high-quality work can be normal, perfectionism can lead to potentially negative impacts, such as the following:
+While striving for high-quality work can be normal, rigid perfectionism can lead to potentially negative impacts.
+Some potential impacts include the following.

 Stress